 BUYING PINK FIR APPLE SEED POTATOES IN THE UK

 Pink Fir Apple is a common variety of potato and is widely available online, from garden centres and diy stores.
 A couple of our recommended suppliers include Suttons and Crocus.
-Significantly cheaper however are Victoriana Nursery, also one of our recommended suppliers.

 We recommend buying your seed potatoes from certified suppliers because those sold in supermarkets for consumption can be a source of disease and pest.
 We would avoid buying them from online general retailers such as as Amazon or E-bay unless you know exactly who is supplying the seed potatoes.